seamplex/feenox/doc/sds.md

 # make install
 ```

-If one does not care about the details of the compilation, then a pre-compiled statically-linked binaries can be directly downloaded very much as when downloading Gmsh:
+If one does not care about the details of the compilation, then a pre-compiled statically-linked binary can be directly downloaded very much as when downloading Gmsh:

 ```terminal
 $ wget http://gmsh.info/bin/Linux/gmsh-Linux64.tgz